ONCOFAIR/FHIR-ImplementationGuide-Article/input/pagecontent/feasibility_study_research_flow.md

 <div>{%include feasibility_study_research_flow.svg%}</div>

-The chemotherapy data request flow for a feasibility study and its response, is operated by the HTTP GET request on resources Patient and Encounter.
+The chemotherapy data request flow for a feasibility study and its response, is operated by the HTTP GET request on resources Patient or Encounter.

 ### Flow 2.1